franzbu/EnhancedSpaces.spoon/README.md

 ...
 ```

-These few lines enable you, for instance, to connect to PIA's VPN server in Switzerland using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.
+These few lines enable you, for instance, to connect to PIA's VPN server using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.

 ## Installation